huggingface/hub-docs/docs/hub/models-gated.md

 ### Download files

 To download files from a gated model you'll need to be authenticated.
 In the browser, this is automatic as long as you are logged in with your account.
 If you are using a script, you will need to provide a [user token](./security-tokens).
-In the Python ecosystem (`transformers`, `diffusers`, `datasets`, etc.), you can login your machine using the [`huggingface_hub`](https://huggingface.co/docs/huggingface_hub/index) library and running in your terminal:
+In the Hugging Face Python ecosystem (`transformers`, `diffusers`, `datasets`, etc.), you can login your machine using the [`huggingface_hub`](https://huggingface.co/docs/huggingface_hub/index) library and running in your terminal:

 ```bash
 huggingface-cli login